getong/typescript_workspace_example/nest_libp2p_example/README.md

 connectivity issues.
 The libp2p server also writes an entry to the `node_join_logs` table each time an inbound connection succeeds, persisting the timestamp, remote IP/port and peer id.

+The `/peers/dials` endpoint caches its Postgres query in Redis for `POSTGRES_CACHE_TTL_SECONDS` seconds to reduce load on the database while still returning fresh data shortly after new dial attempts are recorded.

 During bootstrap the server automatically reads `sql/schema.sql` (or the path defined via `POSTGRES_SQL_FILE`) and executes every statement it contains.
 Use